UTSCC09/project-horizon/kube/README.md

 ```

 ## Attempt 1 - Failed

 Used a load balancer service on the frontend and had frontend's nginx proxy to the backend's cluster ip.
-Sadly couldn't manage to get this type of implementaiton to work with neither a ssl cert or a google managed ssl cert.
+Sadly couldn't manage to get this type of implementation to work with neither a ssl cert or a google managed ssl cert.
 Also used artifacts repository to store the docker images for the backend and frontend instead of google's container registry.

-**Note:** These commands are not 100% the commands we used, some are missing and some say slightly different things to what we actually commited.
+**Note:** These commands are not 100% the commands we used, some are missing and some say slightly different things to what we actually committed.
 Explanation above explains what we did.

 ```sh
 # Artifacts
 gcloud artifacts repositories create horizon-back-repo --repository-format=docker